-- All services in any class or classes of elective positions. - All services in any class or classes of part-time positions. - All services in any class or classes of positions paid on a fee basis. - Agricultural labor, but only those services that would be excluded if performed for a private sector employer. - Services performed by students enrolled and regularly attending classes at the school, college or university where they are working. - Services performed by election officials or election workers paid less than the threshold amount mandated by law.
+- a chosen body from a list of candidates.
+Generally, elective positions fall into three classes: executive, legislative and judicial.
+(See Note below) - All services in any class or classes of part-time positions.
+A part-time position is one for which the number of work hours normally required by the position in a week or a pay period is less than the normal time requirements for the majority of the positions in the employing entity.
+The part-time position exclusion is based on the normal time requirements of the position and not the time spent by an employee in the position.
+Where the part-time position exclusion is taken, the state should include a definition of part-time in the modification if one has not been previously established.
+Note: The definition of "part-time" under the Section 218 Agreement provisions may be different from the "part-time" definition under the mandatory social security provisions.
+(See note below) - All services in any class or classes of positions compensated solely by fees received directly from the public, by an individual who is treated by the municipality as self-employed.
+See Fee-Based Public Officials below. - Agricultural labor, but only those services that would be excluded if performed for a private sector employer.
+A state which initially excludes agricultural labor may later modify its agreement to cover it.
+However, if agricultural labor is not excluded initially, it cannot be excluded later.
+If a state has not taken the agricultural exclusion, then all remuneration for agricultural labor is covered for social security. - Services performed by students enrolled and regularly attending classes at the school, college or university for which they are working. - Services performed by election officials or election workers paid less than the calendar year threshold amount mandated by law.
 (If the state's Section 218 Agreement does not have an election-worker exclusion or the entity has an Agreement that does not exclude election workers, social security and Medicare taxes apply from the first dollar paid.)
-See section on Election Workers below.
+See the section on Election Officials and Election Workers, later.